STEP INSIDE SYDNEY'S EARLY RAVES, DOOFS & FESTIVALS

 Born in 2003 from the ashes of BPM Records (est. 1994), it carries the spirit of a cultural phenomen shaped by the city’s queer underground, unrelenting music pioneers, and dance floor misfits.

-The author’s journey from baby raver and BPM customer to co-owner of the Recordstore, mirrors the evolution of Sydney’s DJ culture.
+The author’s journey from baby raver and BPM customer, to owner of the Recordstore mirrors the evolution of Sydney’s DJ culture.

 Arriving in Darlinghurst in 1991 he found a place where music and community collided.